Cheap 2013 Ford Mustang Insurance Cost

 - College Student – Youth drivers who attend school more than 100 miles from home without a vehicle on campus may qualify for this discount.

-- Federal Government Employee – Simply working for the federal government can earn a discount up to 10% on Mustang insurance with select insurance companies.
+- Federal Government Employee – Simply working for the federal government can earn a discount of up to 10% on Mustang insurance with select insurance companies.

 - Low Mileage – Fewer annual miles on your Ford could qualify for discounted rates on garaged vehicles.